Bunchhieng/Onsemble/README.md

 ## How to work on this project
 1. `git clone https://github.com/Bunchhieng/Onsemble.git`
 2. `npm install` to install all modules in package.json
-3. (Incomplete - don't run this yet.) `node populateDB.js` This file is use to populate our database.
+3. `node populateDB.js` This file is use to populate our database.

 ## Easy team workflow